2014 Indonesia Super League final: Post-match

 Persib's victory ended their title draught of 19 years since winning the inaugural season of the league in 1994-95.
 It also marked the return of the title to Bandung since the success of Bandung Raya in the 1995-96 season.

 During the awarding ceremony, the players and officials of Persib received their medals alongside then-governor of West Java, Ahmad Heryawan and then-mayor of Bandung, Ridwan Kamil.
 Team senior, Atep received the trophy from the Minister of Youth and Sports Affairs, Imam Nahrawi.
 Atep then lifted the trophy together with Firman Utina and team manager, Umuh Muchtar.
 In addition to the title, Persib's striker Ferdinand Sinaga was awarded as the Most Valuable Player of the season.

 Meanwhile for Persipura, the loss marked another failure in their attempt to retain the title.
 Particularly during the Indonesia Super League era, in all three seasons following Persipura's victory (2009-10, 2011-12, and 2014), they would always finish as the runner-up.

+After being postponed for a year, the final of the 2014 Indonesian Inter Island Cup was held again at Jakabaring Stadium, with Persib Bandung finishing as runners-up after a 1–2 defeat to Arema Cronus in extra time.

 As the 2015 Indonesia Super League was discontinued due to a ban from the government and the sanction to PSSI by FIFA, there was no football competition until the 2015 Indonesia President's Cup in which Persib became champions, while Persipura was absent.

 Both teams returned to compete in the 2015-16 General Sudirman Cup, 2016 Bhayangkara Cup, and the 2016 Indonesia Soccer Championship A. In the latter, Persipura ended up winning the season while Persib finished in fifth.

 Since the league reinstated as Liga 1 in 2017, Persib had won another title in the 2023–24 season, coincidentally also applying a championship series format.
 Meanwhile, Persipura was playing in the second level, Liga 2 after being relegated in the 2021–22 Liga 1.